-It was thought the normal public switched telephone network would be severely affected by affected by enemy action.
+It was thought the normal public switched telephone network would be severely affected by enemy action.
 In order to preserve what was left intact for use by emergency services engaged in the recovery operation a scheme was put in place to deny nonessential customers access.

 Background to the UK Analogue Telephone Network